 received her undergraduate degree from Trinity College of Vermont in 1999 in Biology and Human Services.
 She worked as a Medical Assistant and an EMT on Essex Rescue prior to attending graduate school.
 She graduated in 2005 with a Master’s Degree in Physician Assistant Studies from Massachusetts College of Pharmacy and Health Sciences.
 Since graduated, she has worked in internal medicine and surgery and has been specializing in Dermatology since 2010.
 She lives in Colchester with her husband and son.
 In her spare time, she enjoys boating, reading and spending time with her family.

-is a graduate of the Northeastern University PA program in Boston, MA and is a board certified Physician Assistant with a clinical Master’s emphasis in dermatology.
+is a graduate of the Northeastern University PA program in Boston, MA and is a board-certified Physician Assistant with a clinical Master’s emphasis in dermatology.
 Brian has been working exclusively in dermatology since 2014 and is a member of the Society of Dermatology Physician Assistants.
 He attended the University of Arizona and Colorado State University for his undergraduate and pre-medical studies.
-He has a special interest in surgical procedures, skin cancer screening and prevention.
-Brian and his wife are outdoor enthusiasts.
-They have two young children and are excited to have recently become Vermonters.
+He has a special interest in skin cancer screening and prevention.
+Brian, his wife and two young children are avid outdoor enthusiasts.

 Recently I had the pleasure of traveling to Nuevo Progreso Guatemala with other medical volunteers affiliated with "Hospital de la Familia".
 This is a foundation that has built, supported and staffed a hospital in a remote small town in an underserved area of Guatemala.
 Teams of dedicated volunteers have been traveling to Guatemala since 1969, working with local citizens to care for local residents who need surgical, gynecologic and ophthalmologic care.
 As part of the November 2019 HDLF medical team, I travelled with Sharon Li MD, a talented otolaryngology resident at UVMMC, and met a team of medical, nursing and technical professionals from all over the United States.
 We performed 27 operations over 10 days; many of those were infants with cleft lips and palates who would otherwise not have access to life-changing surgery.
 It was a wonderful experience and as always, I find that when we reach out to others, we usually receive more than we give.
 Please find out more about the amazing work that Hospital de la Familia does at their website: https://www.hospitalfamiliafoundation.org/about